-Where a will exists, but there is no executor to administer the estate, an applicant applies for Request for Administration with Will Annexed (Form 74D).
-This type of situation can result from a variety of circumstances, including the following:
+Where a will exists, but there is no executor to administer the estate, an applicant applies for Request for Letters of Administration with Will Annexed (Form 74C).
+This may occur in a variety of circumstances, including:

-- the will or codicil may fail to name an executor or all named executors may be deceased, incompetent or unwilling to act; or - the named executors may simply fail to apply for probate, in which event any interested party, including a creditor, may apply, without notice, for an order calling upon the executor to accept or refuse probate or to show cause why the applicant, or some other person, should not be granted administration with will annexed [Rule 74.02(15)].
+- the will and any codicil may fail to name an executor or all named executors may be deceased, incompetent or otherwise unable or unwilling to act; or - the named executors may fail to apply for probate.
+In this event, any interested person (defined in Rule 74.01(1) to include a person who has or may have a financial or proprietary interest in the estate of the deceased, including creditors of the deceased), may apply for an order calling upon the executor to accept or refuse probate or to show cause why the applicant, or some other willing person, should not be granted administration with will annexed (Rule 74.02(21)).

-b) Forms Required for Administration with Will Annexed
+b) Forms Required for Letters of Administration with Will Annexed (as of October 1, 2022)

-The following forms are required to apply for Administration with Will Annexed:
+The following forms are required to apply for Letters of Administration with Will Annexed:

 - i.
-Request for Administration with Will Annexed (Form 74D) together with cover page.
-Note that on the last line of paragraph 1 of the request, the administrator must identify the will by their signature.
-The signature should be on the will and not on the backing, cover or affidavit of execution (see previous comments under the heading Request for Probate); - ii.
-Inventory and Valuation of the Property of the Deceased (Form 74B) (see previous comments in section 2(b)(ii) on Inventory); - iii.
-Affidavit in Support of Request for Administration with Will Annexed (Form 74E).
-The will and/or codicil is marked as an exhibit to this affidavit; - iv.
-All executed copies of original will and/or codicil (see previous comments in section 2(b)(iv) under Original Will and/or Codicil); - v.
-Affidavit of Execution of the original will and/ or codicil (Form 74F); - vi.
-Renunciations (Form 740), if any, and affidavit of execution of same; - vii.
-Nominations (Form 74N), if any; - viii.
-Affidavit of plight and finding (Form 74G), if relevant (see previous comments in section 42 (b)(vii) under Interlineations in the Will: Affidavit of Plight and Finding); - ix.
-Bond (see previous comments in section 4.01(3)(d) under Bonds); - x.
-Two original forms of Administration with Will Annexed (Form 74K) (leaving date and judge's name blank);
+Request for Administration with Will Annexed (Form 74C) together with cover page.
+Note that on the last line of paragraph 1 of the request, the persons applying must identify the will by their signatures.
+The signatures should be on the will and not on the backing, cover or affidavit of execution (see comments above under the heading Request for Probate); - ii.
+Inventory and Valuation of the Property of the Deceased (Form 74B) (see comments above in section 2(b)(ii) on Inventory); - iii.
+Proof of death of the deceased; - iv.
+Executed original will and codicil(s) except as permitted under 74.02(3).(Note: The court requires two copies of the will in addition to the original.
+Do not include photocopies of the Affidavit of Execution); - v.
+Affidavit of Execution of the original will and/ or codicil (Form 74D); - vi.
+Renunciation of Letters of Administration with Will Annexed (Form 74N) or Nomination of Administrator (Form 74M); - vii.
+Security required under Rule 74.11, (similar to that set out above in reference to a Request for Letters of Administration); - viii.
+Affidavit of Condition (for interlineations or alterations, see Rule 74.02(11) and expanded comments in 2(b)(vii) above) (Form 74E), if required;

-- xi.
+- x.
+Two original forms of Administration with Will Annexed (Form 74G) (leaving date and judge's name blank); - xi.
 One cover page for Administration with Will Annexed; and - xii.
-Two photocopies of the will and codicil (if any).
+Two photocopies of the will and codicils (if any).

-5. Administration of Estate Unadministered [Rule 74.05(1)] and Forms
+5. Administration of Estate Unadministered (Rule 74.05) and Forms